Luis Robert Player Props: White Sox vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.65 team ERA ranks first across all league pitching staffs.
+- The Braves have a 3.61 team ERA that ranks first among all MLB pitching staffs.

-- Braves pitchers combine to allow the fifth-fewest home runs in baseball (93 total, one per game).
+- Braves pitchers combine to give up 93 home runs (one per game), the third-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.